This is the post I wasn't sure I'd write. The money, the anxiety, the years where survival mode replaced performance mode. And how I'm clawing back.

 What the Drift Cost Me

-I want to be specific about this because vague costs are easy to ignore.
-Here's what I lost in concrete terms:
+I want to be specific here, because vague costs are easy to ignore.

 I lost my best thinking.
-My clearest strategic ideas have always come on long rides or mountain runs.
+My clearest ideas have always come on long rides or mountain runs.
 When those stopped, my thinking got murkier.
 I was still good at my job.
-But I wasn't operating at my ceiling.
+I just wasn't operating at my ceiling.

 I lost my stress management system.
-Training wasn't just exercise — it was how I processed the anxiety of building a business, of carrying responsibility for a team, of navigating the relentless uncertainty of professional services.
+Training was never just exercise for me.
+It was how I processed the anxiety of building a business, carrying a team, and dealing with the constant uncertainty of professional services.
 Without it, the anxiety had nowhere to go.
-It just accumulated.
+It just stacked up.

 I lost my identity anchor.
-When someone asked me who I was, I had good answers about what I did.
-But the thing that made me feel like myself — the athlete, the competitor, the person who voluntarily did hard things — that answer got quieter every year.
+When someone asked who I was, I had good answers about what I did.
+But the thing that made me feel like myself, the athlete, the competitor, the guy who did hard things on purpose?
+That answer got quieter every year.

 The Turn

 I can't point to one moment.
 The turn was slow, like the drift.
-But there was a point where I looked at the version of myself that existed in 2012 — the guy who won the Death Race, who built a community of 17,000, who interviewed extraordinary people about the intersection of competition and leadership — and I decided I missed that person enough to go get him back.
+But at some point I looked at the 2013 version of myself, the guy who won the Death Race, built a community of 17,000, and interviewed extraordinary people about competition and leadership, and I decided I missed that guy enough to go get him back.

-Executive Athletes 2.0 isn't just a rebrand.
-It's accountability infrastructure.
-By rebuilding this platform publicly — by writing these posts, by relaunching the podcast, by saying out loud that I'm on a comeback — I'm doing the thing I know works: telling people, making it public, making the identity visible so the behavior has to follow.
+Executive Athletes 2.0 isn't a rebrand.
+It's accountability.
+Rebuilding this platform in public, writing these posts, relaunching the podcast, saying out loud that I'm on a comeback.
+I'm doing the thing I know works: tell people, make it public, make the identity visible so the behavior has to follow.

 Where I Am Now

 I'm not going to pretend I'm back.
 I'm not.
-I'm 30 pounds lighter than my peak weight in the wrong direction, and the fitness gap between where I am and where I've been is real.
+The gap between where I am and where I've been is real.
 But I'm moving every day.
 I'm back in the mountains.
 I'm racing again.
-And I'm building something that matters to me in the way that Executive Athletes always mattered — not because it pays well (it might not), but because it's true.
+And I'm building something that matters to me the way Executive Athletes always mattered.
+Not because it pays well.
+It might not.
+Because it's true.

 The journey back is the content.
-The imperfect middle is where the real story lives.
-And if you're in that middle right now — if you recognize yourself in the drift, in the gap between who you were and who you're being — I want you to know that the identity doesn't expire.
+The messy middle is where the real story lives.
+If you're in that middle right now, if you see yourself in the drift, in the gap between who you were and who you're being, know this: the identity doesn't expire.
 You're still the athlete.
 You just need to start acting like it again.

 I'll be here, doing the same thing.
 Let's go.